Tutorial: Set up SQL Data Sync between databases in Azure SQL Database and SQL Server

 To update or insert the username and password to your hub database, go to the Hub Database section in the Select sync members page.

-To add a database in Azure SQL Database
+Add a database in Azure SQL Database

 In the Select sync members section, optionally add a database in Azure SQL Database to the sync group by selecting Add an Azure Database.
 The Configure Azure Database page opens.